lgiancaUTH/iacta-est-2023/index.md

 </script>

 Welcome to the Image Analysis for CTA Endovascular Stroke Therapy (IACTA-EST) Data Challenge!
-This date challenge is he
+A date challenge part of the [2023 IEEE International Symposium on Biomedical Imaging (ISBI)](http://2023.biomedicalimaging.org/en/CHALLENGES.html).

 # Introduction